 When it comes to walking holidays, Scotland is an absolute dream to explore on foot.
 From casual strolls through parks or to the tops of iconic Munros (Scottish mountains over 3,000ft) to long-distance hikes on some of the most famous footpaths in Europe such as the West Highland Way, a walking holiday is one the best ways to experience the best that Scotland has to offer.

-Whether you are an experienced hiker or a complete beginner; are looking to explore with family or a dog; a group of over-50s or singles, walks in Scotland cater to every type of visitor.
+Whether you are an experienced hiker or a complete beginner; are looking to explore with family or a dog; a group of over-50s or singles.
+There are over 200 walks in Scotland to cater for every type of visitor.
 Choose from a fantastic array of accommodation, tour companies, activity providers, centres and more, and get the most out of your walking holiday in Scotland.

 Walk Scotland's Lochs